-Kylie exhibition V&A museum, Millennium Bridge & Shakespeare's
+Kylie exhibition V&A Museum, Millennium Bridge

-Globe Theatre
+& Shakespeare's Globe Theatre

-the V&A museum, then walked over the infamous Millennium Bridge across
+walked over the infamous Millennium Bridge across the River Thames to

 Globe Theatre.